- Bachelor’s degree or higher, preferably in the sciences

 Online delivery, available to students of both campuses

-3.5 to 4 years as dual degree; 2 years as stand-alone
+3.5 to 4 years as dual degree

 Begins in Summer Quarter

 The Master of Public Health (M.P.H.) degree with a concentration in Global One Health prepares students to tackle increasingly complex public health issues through a One Health approach that integrates human, animal, and environmental health principles and practices.
 This interdisciplinary degree program provides opportunities to develop public health knowledge and skills as public health practitioners, or to enhance and add professional value to a healthcare professional degree.
-The degree is offered as a dual-degree option for students enrolled in one of Midwestern’s doctoral healthcare degree programs or as a stand-alone degree.
+The degree is offered as a dual-degree option for students enrolled in one of Midwestern’s doctoral healthcare degree programs.
 Students who are enrolled in or are graduates of a doctoral healthcare degree program may receive elective credit towards the M.P.H. degree, reducing the overall tuition cost and time to completion.
 The M.P.H. degree will help students become more competitive applicants for careers in clinical and public health practice, global health, government service, and more.

 The State of Arizona Board of Private Postsecondary Education has approved all current degree programs at Midwestern University, Glendale - Arizona Campus.
 All degrees are conferred under the authority granted by the Arizona State Board for Private Postsecondary Education and The Higher Learning Commission, A Commission of the North Central Association of Colleges and Schools.